ricct/cdbcsystemsample/README.md

  You can use following authentication information to access demo cdbc service.

 ## 1. Management (Windows application)
-used to do product management.
+A windows application used to do product management.
 ### app.config
 Use following setting in your app.config
 ```